Food Cupboard Collection

-Our December Food Collection will be on the weekend of December 5 & 6.
-And right now our food cupboard is in great need of the following items:
+Our March Collection will be on the weekend of March 4 & 5.
+And at this time, our food cupboard is in great need of the following items:

 Baby items – Catholic Social Services in Norristown can really use them!